dtschust/login-page/README.md

 npm install
 npm start
 ```
-This will start in a developer environment, which has live reload support.
+This will start in a developer environment at `http://localhost:3000`, which has live reload support.
 To test the static production build, run
 ```sh
 npm run start-static
 ```